confluentinc/ksql/docs/developer-guide/syntax-reference.md

 Facts in a table are _mutable_, which means that new facts can be inserted to the table, and existing facts can be updated and deleted.

-You can create a tables from a {{ site.ak }} topic or derive one from existing streams and tables.
+You can create a table from a {{ site.ak }} topic or derive one from an existing stream or table.
 In both cases, a table's underlying data is durably persisted in a topic on the {{ site.ak }} brokers.

 Create a table by using the [CREATE TABLE](./ksqldb-reference/create-table.md) or [CREATE TABLE AS SELECT](./ksqldb-reference/create-table-as-select.md) statements.